Whitney Numbers for Poset Cones: Posets of width two and proof of Theorem

 \begin{coro} For posets $P$ of width two, one has

 where $\pairs(\pi)$ is the number of two-element blocks $B_i$ in $\pi$.
 In particular, setting $t=1$,

 \end{coro}

 \begin{proof} Antichains in $P$ have at most two elements, so Proposition~\ref{cones:prop:transverse}(iii) implies that $P$-transverse permutations have only $1$-cycles and $2$-cycles.
-But then this implies that the map $\PTP(P) \rightarrow \PTPar(P)$ sending a $P$-transverse permutation $\tau$ to the set partition $\pi$ given by its cycles is a bijection, with $\cyc(\pi)$ equal to the number of $2$-cycles of $\tau$.
+But then this implies that the map $\PTP(P) \rightarrow \PTPar(P)$ sending a $P$-transverse permutation $\tau$ to the set partition $\pi$ given by its cycles is a bijection, with $\pairs(\pi)=n-\cyc(\tau)$.
 The result then follows from Theorem~\ref{tranverse-perm-cycles-thm}. \end{proof}

 \begin{ex} Let $P=\chain{a} \sqcup \chain{b}$ be a poset which is a disjoint union of two chains $\chain{a}, \chain{b}$ having $a,b$ elements respectively.
 One can check that a $P$-transverse partition having $\pairs(\pi)=k$ is completely determined by the choice of a $k$ element subset $x_1 <_P \cdots <_P x_k$ from $\chain{a}$ and a $k$ element subset $y_1 <_P \cdots <_P y_k$ from $\chain{b}$ to constitute the two-element blocks, as follows: $\{x_1,y_1\},\ldots,\{x_k,y_k\}$.
 This implies